kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 * How to create the data transformation steps as Python functions
 * How to add a function to make a [Keddro node](../resources/glossary.md#node)
 * How to construct a [Kedro pipeline](../resources/glossary.md#pipeline) as a set of nodes
+* How to run part of a default pipeline

 ## Data processing pipeline